reblevins/strata-cms-template/site/content/post/literally.md

 date = "2018-09-28T22:18:44+00:00"
 description = ""
 draft = true
-image = ""
+image = "/images/alphabet-1679750_1920.jpg"
 multipart = false
 part = ""
 subtitle = ""
-tags = ["bible", "interpretation", "literalism"] title = "Literally?"
+tags = ["bible", "interpretation", "literalism"] title = "How to read the Bible?"

 +++
-The word literal gets thrown around a lot in modern-day English.
-You'll here or read people saying things like:

-> "OMG, I am, literally, dying over here."

-or

-> "He, literally, said that?"

-or

-> "I am, literally, reading the Bible here."

-Ok, maybe not that last one, but that is a good segway.

-For many people, it seems as though it has become doctrine to read the Bible literally.
-In other words, as the thinking goes, don't interpret, just read the "plain meaning" of the text.
-If you don't, you're somehow missing the mark, or might even be labeled a heretic.

-Others balk at the idea of reading the Bible literally.
-For them, it's all allegorical and metaphorical, nothing really happened exactly the way it is described, especially not those miracles.
-Frankly, as their thinking goes, miracles are rather an embarrassment to thoughtful, modern people.

-How to read and interpret the Bible, is an age-old question.
-It has been around as long as there were stories to listen to or to read.
-The very first interpreters, both oral and written, of the Jewish _torah_ (what we Christians call the pentateuch, or first five books of our Old Testament) struggled with this.
+How to read and interpret the Bible is an age-old question that has been around as long as there were stories to listen to or to read.

+The very first interpreters of the Jewish _torah_ (what we Christians call the Pentateuch, or first five books of our Old Testament) struggled with this.
 For them, there were four fundamental ways of looking at and interpreting scripture:

 1. The literal, "plain" meaning.
 2. The deep (allegoric: hidden or symbolic) meaning.